TampereJS/tamperejs-org/docs/modules/README.md

 TampereJS is split into smaller modules with clearly defined interfaces and acceptance tests, so that each module can be iterated individually and separately without affecting others.

-Each module has it's own directory with README file and any other resource it might have.
+Each module has it's own directory with README file and it should be understandable in 5 minutes or less.
+Additionally, any other resources it might have should be stored in the module directory.

 ## The structure of an module